Configure gRPC Support

 You can configure an ALB to support gRPC, a high-performance RPC framework using HTTP/2 for transport.
-The gRPC enables users to define service methods and messages in a language-agnostic way, making it easy to create APIs that work seamlessly across different platforms.
-Additionally, it supports advanced features like load balancing, retries, and deadlines, enhancing the reliability and efficiency of your applications.
+The gRPC enables users to define service methods and messages in a language-agnostic way, making API creation straightforward across different platforms.
+Additionally, it supports advanced features such as load balancing, retries, and deadlines.

 To configure gRPC follow these steps: